n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awscomprehend.md

 # AWS Comprehend

-The AWS Comprehend node allows you to automate work in the AWS Comprehend platform and integrate AWS Comprehend with other applications. n8n has built-in support for a wide range of AWS Comprehend features, which includes basic operations like identifying and analyzing texts.
+The AWS Comprehend node allows you to automate work in the AWS Comprehend platform and integrate AWS Comprehend with other applications. n8n has built-in support for a wide range of AWS Comprehend features, including identifying and analyzing texts.

 On this page, you'll find a list of operations the AWS Comprehend node supports and links to more resources.